curiousest/predict-AQI/report.md

 * `m` hrs ranges in `loc_x_m_behind_aqi`: `[range(0, 1, 1), range(0, 4, 2), range(0, 8, 2), range(0, 12, 2), range(0, 33, 2), range(0, 41, 2), range(0, 49, 2)]`
 * Number of nearby locations to use: `[1, 2, 3, 4, 5]`

+In total, 420 two-step models were evaluated for each location the hyperparameter optimization was performed on.
 To reduce the running time of testing hyperparameters on a single location, the following hours ahead were predicted for each model: `[1, 6.5, 12, 17.5, 23]`.
 Testing the 420 combinations of hyperparameters for a single location took approximately 40 minutes on my computer.
 Hyperparameter optimization was performed on eight locations, and the results were conclusive enough to not warrant more runs.

 ## Results